Sample Answer

 Flow Chart: Variants 1 and 2

 This first process shows the flow chart that is formally defined and written in the business document.
 It also combines the process that everyone generally believes exists.
 The components are the basic ones that are visible to a patient.
-When the patient arrives, they go to the reception and issue their details.
+When patients arrive, they go to the reception and issue their details.
 The receptionist checks if their details are available in the system; if not, they are registered in the healthcare system database.
 After which, they are directed to an adjacent nurse’s office.
 If the nurse has another patient, the arriving patients wait in the waiting room.
 When their turn comes, the nurse takes their pulse, weight, blood and urine sample.
 The nurse then sends them to the doctor’s office.
 If the doctor is available, the patient can have an immediate session with the doctor.
 Otherwise, the patient waits in the waiting room for their turn.
 The doctor can then have a session with the patient if it’s their turn; the doctor makes any diagnosis and gives the flu shot.
-In case the doctor needs to see the patient again, they make an appointment.
-Otherwise, the patient is sent to the pharmacy to get the necessary prescriptions.
+If the doctor needs to see the patient again, they make an appointment.
+Otherwise, the patient is sent to the pharmacy for the necessary prescriptions.
 The patient then leaves.

 Variant 1 and 2